pascal2833/personalAlbumPhoto/README.md

 ## At the moment, it's clearly a WIP...

 ### TODO:
-- Quit header Access-Control-Allow-Origin: / API files, and put authentification, via cookie.
+- Quit header Access-Control-Allow-Origin: / API files, and put authentification, via cookie (use OAuth?)
 - Pass loading like vue mixin.
-- From the back end part, send message iv photo downloaded is > 4000000k and if format is not good.'
+- From the back end part, send message if photo downloaded is > 4000000k and if format is not good.'
 - Make it responsive
 - Add transitions / sidebar menu, hamburger, ...
 - Improve UI/UX: